 "But I Like Drinking with Friends"

-You can still drink with friends — you just both pick up shells instead of beers.
+Drinking with friends at a kava bar works exactly like drinking with friends at any other bar — just with shells instead of beers in everyone's hands.
 The clinking is the same.
 The cheers is the same.
 The pool game is the same.
 The conversation is sharper.
 The Saturday morning is yours.

 "What If My Friends Don't Want to Try Kava?"